-Stage 6 examples from a Remote Viewing session (above) and a feedback image (below).
+Stage 6 examples from a remote viewing session (above) and a feedback image (below).

-The Military CRV manual discusses 'detect' and 'decode' elements to stage 6, but what we essentially do is try to model the target as a whole or in parts.
+The 1980's CRV manual discusses 'detect' and'decode' elements to stage 6, but what we essentially do is try to model the target as a whole or in parts.
 This has the dual purpose of;